Introduction

 6. Save the Checkpoint

-has more advanced options that allows us to automate the saving of models.
+We will manually save the model for now, but the Trainer has more advanced options that allow us to automate the saving of models.
 You can check the documentation for more details.

 trainer.save_checkpoint("example.ckpt")